-While nanoparticles can be found in a wide variety of natural sources including sand, ocean spray, volcanic ash, dust, and even blood borne proteins, the manipulation and engineering of various bulk materials has gained a tremendous amount of interest over the last several years.
+While nanoparticles can be found in a wide variety of natural sources including sand, ocean spray, volcanic ash, dust, and even blood-borne proteins, the manipulation and engineering of various bulk materials have gained a tremendous amount of interest over the last several years.

 Regulation of Nanotechnology in Agriculture

 The rising demand for the agricultural industry to maximize agricultural output has pushed this industry to incorporate the use of nanoscale materials.
 More specifically, nanotechnology in the agricultural industry has shown impressive potential in terms of improving seed germination, plant growth, and protection through a controlled release of agrochemicals and an overall reduction in the use of fertilization that subsequently minimizes the potential loss of nutrients.

 As the application of this technology becomes a more realistic option for this industry, there has been a growing concern about the possible human and environmental health implications that may occur as a result.
 For example, the exposure route of particular concern involves the potential bioaccumulation of nano-enhanced materials within the environment and food chain that can eventually reach human consumption.
 In an effort to address this concern, the agricultural industry has exercised a considerable amount of research into the development of “green nanotechnology,” which is expected to address the potential environmental challenges of nanotechnology within this industry.